Could Opening Up Your Relationship Fix It?

 Advertisement

 That’s not to say that people don’t try.
-Dr Liz Powell, a licensed psychologist specialising in non-monogamous relationships, explains that they see this a lot.
+Dr. Liz Powell, a licensed psychologist specializing in non-monogamous relationships, explains that they see this a lot.
 They describe it as the phenomenon of "relationship broken?
 Add more people!"
-In Dr Powell’s view, too often people try to apply polyamory like a plaster when they’re struggling with differences in sexual desires or how they want to split their time and priorities.
+In Dr. Powell’s view, too often people try to apply polyamory like a plaster when they’re struggling with differences in sexual desires or how they want to split their time and priorities.

 An open relationship could, theoretically, help with those issues.
 In reality, problems often begin when someone is feeling hurt, unheard or unseen by their partner.
 Without resolving that conflict in the first instance, and instead just opening up the relationship, you allow that pain to fester and resentment to build on top of the struggles you’re already experiencing and, crucially, communication that perhaps isn’t working.